Sign in

 Salamanca Arts Centre

-We’re slightly cheating here given that Salamanca Arts Centre houses several of Hobart’s best art galleries – basically, it’s a one-stop shop for any art lover visiting the Tassie capital.
-The perfect way to spend a rainy or cold Hobart day, pop into the historic Salamanca Place building and prepare to get lost exploring the many artists’ studios, design retailers and galleries – including the Long Gallery, the Nolan Gallery, Off Centre, Spacebar Gallery and the Sidespace Gallery – within the space.
-A true celebration of local artists working in every medium you could think of, from painting to photography, ceramics and jewellery-making.
+We’re slightly cheating here, given that Salamanca Arts Centre houses several of the city's top galleries—making it a one-stop shop for art lovers visiting Tasmania's capital.
+On a rainy or chilly Hobart day, head to the historic Salamanca Place building, where you can explore numerous artists' studios, design retailers, and galleries, including the Long Gallery, the Nolan Gallery, Off Centre, Spacebar Gallery, and the Sidespace Gallery.
+A true celebration of local talent, the space showcases works across every medium imaginable, from painting and photography to ceramics and jewellery.

 77 Salamanca Place, Battery Point